Connect with us

 on

-With a new Samsung Galaxy Tab S10 reportedly in development, those of you in the hunt for a new tablet might want to think about waiting for the company’s next flagship tablet.
+With the Samsung Galaxy Tab S10 series reportedly in development, those of you in the hunt for a new tablet might want to think about waiting for the company’s next flagship tablet.

-The company’s Galaxy Tab S9, Galaxy Tab S9+, and Galaxy Tab S9 Ultra are excellent slates and certainly worthy of attention, but they should get replaced by newer, and better, models later this year.
+Samsung’s Galaxy Tab S9, Galaxy Tab S9+, and Galaxy Tab S9 Ultra are excellent slates and certainly worthy of attention, but they will eventually get replaced by newer, and perhaps better, models.

-The Galaxy Tab S10 puts those of you in the hunt for a new tablet in a tough position.
-While there are some great reasons to buy a brand new tablet right now, there are also some great reasons to hang around and wait for the new models.
+Galaxy Tab S10 rumors put those of you in the hunt for a new tablet in a tough position.
+While there are some great reasons to buy a brand new tablet right now, there are also some great reasons to hang around and wait for the Galaxy Tab S9’s successors.

 Wait for Performance Improvements